bbauska/LFS170x/readme.md

 A database is a collection of interrelated data organized so that individual records or groups of records can be retrieved to satisfy various criteria.

-Traditional databases use the CRUD method which has four main operations:
+Traditional databases use the CRUD method which has <b>four</b> main operations:
 <ul>
 <li>Create - add a new value to the database.</li>
 <li>Read - read a value from the database.</li>